lostoneway/DSA/0.Big-O/BigONotes.md

 }
 //notice the loop here!
 //regards of the exact number, the number of operations grows roughly in proportion with n so O(n)
+//for each input I have, I add ANOTHER operation

 GRAPH:
 function addUpTo(n){